PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Mega Man 2

 Almost a week later, the first full vocal-mix of the song would be performed by nyanyannya, vocalist for the doujin group Team Nekokan (Team.ねこかん[猫]), and uploaded it, without permission, to NND on June 7th, 2007.
 While that version would gain over a million views, the song would later be uploaded officially by the group to NND, and later reprinted to YouTube, on July 1st, 2007.
-In a collaboration with the groups SoundCYCLONE and Scinicade, the song featured additional musical arrangements and an flash-animated video created by Sera, involving Mega Man finding a way to defeat Air Man, but ends up finding difficulty when battling Wood Man, before giving up and goes back to battle Air Man again.
-The song would later be distributed, along with an acoustic remix, in a CD (shown below) at the 72nd Comiket convention during the August that same year.
+In a collaboration with the groups SoundCYCLONE and Scinicade, the song featured improved musical arrangements and a flash-animated video created by Sera, involving Mega Man finding a way to defeat Air Man, but ends up finding difficulty when battling Wood Man, before giving up and goes back to battle Air Man again.

 The well-known status of the song has since been cemented on Nico Nico Douga, with its multiple inclusions in Nico Nico Douga medleys, alongside another Mega Man-inspired song, “Okkusenman”, when the medleys were first being created during 2007.
 The song has also been included in compilation album titled “Nico Nico Douga Selection: CD de Kiite Mite.” (“Try to Listen to the CD.”), which featured songs that also became popular within the site.